rheehot/visidata-book/options.md

     options.min_memory_mb = 100
     options.quitguard = True

-Option names should use the underscore for word breaks.
+Option names should use the underscore for word separators.
 On the command-line, underscores are converted to dashes:

     $ vd --min-memory-mb=100